Black-headed Gull Chroicocephalus ridibundus |

 Abundant winter visitor and localised breeder

-Black-headed Gull is the most abundant of the gulls found in the region.
+Black-headed Gull is the most numerous of the gulls found in the region.
 It is an abundant winter visitor and comprises 70% to 80% of the gulls at most roost sites.
 At the huge Draycote Water roost in Warwickshire the figure is probably higher still.
 Accurate counts from Draycote are lacking during recent years, the sheer numbers discouraging observers from attempting a count.
 During the 1990s and early 2000s, estimates were of the order of 25000, with a highest count of 50000 in 2005, while the count from BTO's Wintering Gull Roost Survey in January 1993 was 38500.
 Although this was the second-highest count from an inland site, such numbers are well down on estimates from earlier years e.g. 80000 in 1977 and up to 100000 in 1973.
 Although there has been a decline since the peak numbers of the early 1970s, it is probable that some more recent counts are under-estimates to some extent.
 A subjective comparison of roost-size (area occupied) at Draycote with that at other sites (e.g. Blithfield and Chasewater in Staffordshire), where the number of birds is estimated in the order of 10000, would suggest that numbers at Draycote are substantially in excess of 25000.

 Table 1 lists the five-yearly mean maximum counts from selected roosts.
 It should be noted that the 'mean' counts mask some wide variations in annual numbers (or estimates) and that , unfortunately, data are lacking from several other important sites.